creativeprogramming/flexopotamus/README.md

 * Toggle sliding search and menu at small screen sizes
 * Click events for menu items on touch devices
 * Looks good in old mobile browsers that don't understand media queries
-* Support for IE8 and later with javascript (defaults to single column layout without js)
+* Media queries support for IE8 and later with javascript (defaults to single column layout without js)

 ## Create a child theme ##
+You can edit the flexopotamus theme to fit your needs or create a child theme if that's your thing.
 Create a directory in the themes folder alongside the Flexopotamus parent theme and add a <code>style.css</code> file.
 Initialize the child theme and copy over the Flexopotamus css:

 <pre>
 /*